Mission, Vision & History

 RAIHN/FPGROC Timeline:

-2008 - Nancy Elliot is named Director
+• 2008 - Nancy Elliot is named Network Director.

-2010 - the Aftercare & Stabilization program begins, supporting families for up to one year after transitioning out of shelter.
+• 2010 - The Aftercare & Stabilization program begins, supporting families for up to one year after transitioning out of shelter.

-2014 - Kim Hunt-Uzelac is named Executive Director.
+• 2014 - Kim Hunt-Uzelac is named Executive Director.

 FPGROC is recognized as a model of social justice and advocacy by social service providers and the community at large as the premier provider of services to families that have been temporarily displaced from their homes.
 We accomplish this role by achieving the highest levels of independence and lowest recidivism rates for our guest families.
 We do this through superior and recognized case management, a rich and fulfilling volunteer and donor network of faith and community partners, and an unparalleled record of efficient investment of community resources.
 Our commitment to families first and to respecting diversity will continue to earn us a solid foundation of support from the Rochester community and will continue to hold us in the highest esteem of our guest families and caring volunteers.